 Specimen handling varies, but if testing is to be delayed, the specimen should typically be refrigerated or frozen to prevent overgrowth of bacterial contaminants.

-In agglutination tests (eg, latex agglutination, coaggregation), a particle (latex bead, gelatin particles, bacterium) is coupled to a reagent antigen or antibody.
-The resulting particle complex is mixed with the specimen (eg, CSF, serum); if the target antibody or antigen is present in the specimen, it cross-links the particles, producing measurable agglutination.
+In agglutination tests (eg, latex agglutination, coaggregation), very small particles (latex beads, gelatin particles, bacteria) are coupled to a reagent antigen or antibody.
+The resulting particle complex is mixed with the specimen (eg, cerebrospinal fluid, serum); if the target antibody or antigen is present in the specimen, it cross-links the particles, producing measurable agglutination.

 If results are positive, the body fluid is serially diluted and tested.
 Agglutination with more dilute solutions indicates higher concentrations of the target antigen or antibody.
 The titer is correctly reported as the reciprocal of the most dilute solution yielding agglutination; eg, 32 indicates that agglutination occurred in a solution diluted to 1/32 of the starting concentration.

 Usually, agglutination tests are rapid but less sensitive than many other methods.
 They can also determine serotypes of some bacteria.

 Complement fixation measures complement-consuming (complement-fixing) antibody in serum or cerebrospinal fluid.
 The test is used for diagnosis of some viral and fungal infections, particularly coccidioidomycosis.

 The specimen is incubated with known quantities of complement and the antigen that is the target of the antibody being measured.
 The degree of complement fixation indicates the relative quantity of the antibody in the specimen.

 The test can measure IgM and IgG antibody titers or can be modified to detect certain antigens.
 It is accurate but has limited applications, is labor intensive, and requires numerous controls.